pop-os/gnome-shell-extension-do-not-disturb/README.md

 ## Credits
 The implementation has been done by me, and employees from System76 have added debian packaging in their fork for inclusion into Pop!\_OS.
 The specifications for this project came from employees of System76, check out their work at [pop-os](https://github.com/pop-os).

+### Contributors
+- @kylecorry31 - Initial work on the extension
+- @pop-os - Specifications and use cases
+- @r4dixx - French translations

 ## License
 This project is published under the [MIT License](LICENSE).